 Municipal officials issued the loan to Food Basics, Inc. on May 10, 2010, according to records, with a maturity date of May 1, 2020.

 “The store needed modernizing,” said Jamie Dykes, chairman of the Paterson Restoration Corporation (PRC).
+The loan was for a refit of the store.
 He said the Paterson Restoration Corporation, a quasi-governmental organization that issues loans to spur job and economic growth in the city, issued the loan to keep the supermarket in Paterson.

 When A&P, which owned Food Basics, defaulted in 2015, the Paterson Restoration Corporation had to write off $418,501.

 “They are the only ones that defaulted?” asked councilman Michael Jackson, who has criticized the organization for aggressively going after him for defaulting on a $140,000 loan.
 He unsuccessfully attempted to obtain default records from the Paterson Restoration Corporation.

 Initially, the organization refused to provide records to the Paterson Times.
 However, after three months of back and forth, the Paterson Restoration Corporation released the records last month.
 In all, 16 loans are in default, according to records.